Forecasting-for-Social-Good/Forecasting_Book_Club/README.md

 # Forecasting Book Club

 An online learning community to read and discuss forecasting related books.

-## Vide call platform

-We will use [Zoom](https://zoom.us/) for all presentations.
-You will recieve the link to join the meeting in Slack.

-## Communication and Question/Answer

-All communication will be based on the Slack! please [join the Forecasting Book Club slack channel](https://join.slack.com/t/fbc-cv37548/shared_invite/zt-gqof1n3p-Xs2p261Iqyjrhg85tYfHHA).

-All recorded videos will be shared in the [Youtube channel](https://www.youtube.com/channel/UCxEN0wXJJLBL-JZ6Z2GkUDw?view_as=subscriber).
+In each session, we have a contributor who presents a chapter/s of a book following by questions/answers.

 ## Meeting schedule